2022–23 Coupe de France

-The 2022–23 Coupe de France is the 106th season of the main football cup competition of France.
-The competition is organised by the French Football Federation (FFF) and is open to all clubs in French football, as well as clubs from the overseas departments and territories (Guadeloupe, French Guiana, Martinique, Mayotte, New Caledonia, Tahiti, Réunion, Saint Martin, and Saint Pierre and Miquelon).
+The 2022–23 Coupe de France was the 106th season of the main football cup competition of France.
+The competition was organised by the French Football Federation (FFF) and was open to all clubs in French football, as well as clubs from the overseas departments and territories (Guadeloupe, French Guiana, Martinique, Mayotte, New Caledonia, Tahiti, Réunion, Saint Martin, and Saint Pierre and Miquelon).

-Nantes are the defending champions, after beating Nice 1–0 to claim their fourth Coupe de France title.
+Nantes were the defending champions, having beaten Nice 1–0 in the previous year's final to claim their fourth Coupe de France title.
+Toulouse defeated Nantes 5–1 in the 2023 final for a first Coupe de France title.

 Dates

 Dates for the first two qualifying rounds, and any preliminaries required, were set by the individual Regional leagues.
 From round three, the FFF defined the calendar, with rounds up to and including the round of 32 being scheduled for weekends and later rounds up to, but not including, the final, taking place on midweek evenings.
 Due to the 2022 FIFA World Cup taking place in November and December, it was necessary to bring forward the eighth round by a week, compared to previous seasons, impacting the scheduling of earlier rounds.
 Similarly the timeline of rounds from the round of 64 onwards was compressed.